AboutObjects/ios-swift-code/CoolAndSwift/Stage 4.md

 2. In `configureLayer()`, change the following properties of the root layer:
     1. Border width
     2. Border color
-    3. Background color
+    3. Corner radius
-    4. Corner radius
+    4. Clips to bounds
-    5. Clips to bounds
+    5. Background color.
+Why does it seem that setting the layer's background color has no effect?
+See if you can discover how to make it work.